-Ms. Samardzich is a Corporate Director.
+Ms. Samardzich is a corporate director.
 Ms Samardzich previously held various senior leadership positions across her 26-year career with Ford Motor Company.
 Before retiring in 2016, she was the Vice-President and Chief Operating Officer of Ford Europe leading a team of over 30,000 employees.
 In previous years, she served as Vice-President, Product Development; Vice-President, Global Powertrain Engineering and held various roles in powertrain and vehicle engineering within Ford.
 She has also worked in various engineering roles at Westinghouse Electric Corporation.
-Ms. Samardzich sits on the board of directors of several companies including Adient plc where she is a member of the Audit Committee and is Chair of the Compensation Committee, Aktiebolaget SKF, and Velodyne LiDAR.
+Ms. Samardzich sits on the board of directors of several companies including Aktiebolaget SKF (Sweden) and chairs the Compensation Committee and is a member of the Audit Committee for both Adient plc (Ireland) and Velodyne LiDAR (United States).
 Ms. Samardzich holds a Bachelor and Masters degree in Mechanical Engineering as well as a Masters degree in Engineering Management.
 She has won many awards including CBTNews "Leading Women in Automotive in 2019" and 2016 Automotive News Europe "25 Leading Women in the European Auto Industry".